-With a micro service standardization and design mindset that we talked about in earlier two parts, the final one is going to be around change management where we will explore options to automate and leverage tools to manage operations what we call as DevOps
+With a microservice standardization and design mindset that we talked about in the earlier two parts, the final one is going to be around change management where we will explore options to automate and leverage tools to manage operations that we call as DevOps.

 With multiple environments and multiple versions of code, the software developers traditionally spend lot of their time on configuration and change management tasks.
-DevOps on a micro service application deployed on cloud completes your modernization cycle.
+DevOps on a microservice application deployed on the cloud completes your modernization cycle.

-DevOps is combination of cultural philosophies, practices and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+DevOps is a combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.

 Below is the list of few popular DevOps tools on AWS and Azure:

 Jenkins: Automate software development process with continuous integration and facilitating technical aspects of continuous delivery.